sidewinder2020/rales_engine/README.md

 There are quite a few API endpoints available.
 To access any of them, enter http://localhost:3000 if you're running it on a local server via rails s.
 Follow the /3000/ with any of the following endpoints:

+# Customers:
+Valid customer parameters are id, first_name, last_name, created_at, and updated_at.

 * GET '/api/v1/customers/random'

 * GET '/api/v1/customers/:id/favorite_merchant'